zerodevapp/zerodev-docs/docs/introduction.md

 ## How to use ZeroDev

-If you are completely new to ZeroDev, we recommend to start with [the tutorial](/getting-started).
+If you are completely new to ZeroDev, we recommend starting with [the tutorial](/getting-started).

 After that, [integrate ZeroDev](/create-wallets/overview) with the onboarding/authentication solution of your choice.